 Whatever it takes, you must keep your blood pressure as normal as possible if you have any signs of diabetic kidney disease.

-Don't Drink Coke, Pepsi or any other soda with Phosporic AcidThe manufacturers will undoubtedly argue that one study isn't enough to damn their popular sodas, and that we should await further research.
+Avoid Brown Sodas like Coke, Pepsi and Processed Foods with added Phosphates.The manufacturers will undoubtedly argue that one study isn't enough to damn their popular sodas, and that we should await further research.
 But because people with diabetes already are at risk for kidney disease, we should avoid anything that looks like it might further damage our kidneys, especially nutritionally worthless sodas which have already been implicated in weakening our bones.

 Go EASY with PainkillersDon't take painkillers like Tylenol or Ibuprofen (and other NSAIDS like Motrin, Aleve, and Celebrex) unless you really need them.
 When you do take them, avoid the "extra strength" sized pills and look for the lowest dose that will control your pain.
 You want to live a very long time and the troubling "lifetime dose" statistics of these drugs mean that they can be toxic to everyone, not just people with diabetes.
 Add their toxicity to the problems caused by diabetic blood sugars and you are looking at a formula for kidney loss.

 Never use a Sodium Phosphate Drug before ColonoscopyThese drugs rarely can cause complete kidney failure.
 Why dice with fate.
 There are other preparations available that don't carry this risk.
 Make sure to demand one from your doctor if you go for a colonoscopy.